creationix/howtonode.org/articles/connect-it.markdown

 Date: Mon Jun 07 2010 12:22:52 GMT-0700 (PDT)
 Node: v0.1.97

-Now that the core API's of node are really starting to stabilize, I'm moving my attention to helping stabilize the framework scene.
+Now that the core APIs of node are really starting to stabilize, I'm moving my attention to helping stabilize the framework scene.
 One of the things I found really neat from Ruby was the [Rack][] server interface.
 It allowed any server that followed the spec to host any app that followed the spec.
 Also (and this is the important part for node) is allowed for generic middleware libraries to do common tasks and functions in a very aspect oriented manner.

 My employer, [Ext JS][], has sponsored [TJ Holowaychuk][] and I to write a middleware system for node called [Connect][] in an effort to foster common development in the node community.